Surface multiphase flowmeter

 Schlumberger wireline technologies helped OMV characterize a new block of the reservoir as well as its quality.
-The wireline run included high-inclination logging using the TLC tough logging conditions system as well as a heterodyne distributed vibration sensing (hDVS) technology, whichacquires a vertical seismic profile via a fiber optic cable.
-The wireline hDVS technology saved a run and approximately 8 hours of rig time.
+The wireline run included high-inclination logging using the TLC tough logging conditions system as well as the Optiq Seismic fiber-optic borehole seismic solution, which acquires a vertical seismic profile via a fiber optic cable.
+Enabled by wireline conveyance, the solution saved a run and approximately 8 hours of rig time.

 The well test program was prepared using numerical reservoir simulation to achieve the well test objectives.
 GeoTesting geology-based well test design and interpretation services were used to perform a global sensitivity analysis (GSA), which helped evaluate the impact of geological uncertainties, quantified the confidence level on the achievable interpretation results before the test, and helped OMV optimize test duration.

 The deployed DST string consisted of a production packer, downhole memory gauges, IRDV intelligent remote dual valve for downhole shut-in and reverse circulation functionality, a downhole PVT sample carrier enabling the collection of representative downhole PVT samples, and the OrientXact tubing-conveyed oriented perforating system.

 The well test operations also required integrating an ESP with the DST string components.
 An ESP encapsulated in a pod section was installed in the riser above the SenTREE 3 subsea test tree.
 Significant engineering work was undertaken to evaluate the impact of ESP vibration on the subsea BOP and the landing string.
 Prior to the well test, Schlumberger used the OLGA dynamic multiphase flow simulator to optimize and model cleanup operations with the ESP.